How to Frame a Puzzle

 Simply cut your mounting material to the same size as your puzzle, add glue to the back of the puzzle, and then press it on top.
 You can use books or something else as a weight to help hold it in place while it dries.

 Once everything has dried, you’re ready to frame the puzzle.
-I liked the frame I used above, and I’ve been really happy with it.
+I typically use this puzzle frame.
+I’ve purchased it multiple times over the years for different puzzles and I’ve always had really good luck with it!
 Just make sure to check ahead of time that the size of your puzzle frame works for the puzzle you’re framing.
 It should list the range of dimensions that will fit in the frame so it’s easy to pick the correct size.

 Remember that a puzzle (especially with a backing) is going to be thicker than a normal photo.
 A regular frame won’t work as well as one specifically made for puzzles!

 If you don’t like the idea of gluing there’s another really simple option for a dry mount!
 This puzzle saver product is basically a big sticky sheet that you apply to the back of the puzzle to hold it all together.
-It looks like it would be really easy to use!
+I’ve used it a few times and it’s super simple.
+The only thing to note is that it’s definitely more expensive if you plan to frame more than one, so if you have multiple puzzles to frame you’ll be better off with the Mod Podge!

 I really love the puzzle you framed!
 How serendipitous?!
 I bought my very first card to my boyfriend with the same image 🥰